 Employers have a duty to prevent illegal working in the UK by carrying out prescribed document checks on people before employing them to ensure they are lawfully allowed to work.
-These checks should be repeated in respect of those who have time-limited permission to work in the UK.

 Guide to right to work checks